2026 WORLD CUP - DAY 08 - GROUP B - MATCH 27 - Canada vs Qatar 6:0

 In early 2017, the forward was the central figure for Egypt as they finished runners-up at the Africa Cup of Nations.

-He also had a hand in all seven of the goals that took the Pharaohs to their first World Cup since 1990 - assisting two and scoring five, including the stoppage-time penalty against Congo that saw them qualify them for Russia.
+He also had a hand in all seven of the goals that took the Pharaohs to their first World Cup since 1990 - assisting two and scoring five, including the stoppage-time penalty against Congo that saw them qualify for Russia.

 Salah's form at club level has been every bit as impressive as it has in internationals.